 The value of BIM if you are in your 40s

-Anyone who graduated around 2000, as an architect or an engineer, understands the value of the digital transformation in the sector, even those who are in general hesitant with changes or are not thrilled about the digital ways of working for numerous reasons.
+Anyone who graduated around 2000, as an architect or an engineer, understands the value of digital transformation in the sector, even those who are in general hesitant about changes or are not thrilled about the digital ways of working for numerous reasons.

 My personal BIM journey

-During the past 5 years, I studied the available BIM industry standards, specifications, and guidelines (including numerous BEPs) from various world organizations, such as BSI, AIA, BIM Forum, Building Smart, BSI, Penn state university, Natspec, MIT etc. Soon, my focus shifted to study in detail all the UK BIM Level 2 suite of standards that support the well known BIM Level 2 implementation.
+During the past 5 years, I studied the available BIM industry standards, specifications, and guidelines (including numerous BEPs) from various world organizations, such as BSI, AIA, BIM Forum, Building Smart, BSI, Penn state university, Natspec, MIT etc. Soon, my focus shifted to studying in detail all the UK BIM Level 2 suite of standards that support the well-known BIM Level 2 implementation.